 The Department shall give public notice that a draft permit has been prepared and its issuance is pending.
 Additionally, public notice will be issued if a public hearing is to be held because of a significant degree of interest in and water quality concerns related to a draft permit.
-No public notice is required when a request for a permit modification or termination is denied; however the requester and permittee must be notified of the denial in writing.
+No public notice is required when a request for a permit modification or termination is denied; however, the requester and permittee must be notified of the denial in writing.
 The Department must issue public notice of a pending operating permit or of a new or reissued statewide general permit.
 The public comment period is the length of time not less than 30 days following the date of the public notice which interested persons may submit written comments about the proposed permit.
 For persons wanting to submit comments regarding this proposed operating permit, then please refer to the Public Notice page located at the front of this draft operating permit.
 The Public Notice page gives direction on how and where to submit appropriate comments.

-The Public Notice period for this operating permit occurred from May 7 - June 8, 2020.
-No Comments were received.
+□ The Public Notice period for this operating permit was from May 13, 2016 to June 13, 2016.
+No responses received.